 To help more students reach their goal of finishing a college degree, WGU Texas is proud to announce the Finish to Go Further with WGU Texas Scholarship program.
 These scholarships, each valued up to $2,500, are designed for motivated adult learners with a minimum of an associate’s degree from a Texas community college who wish to "go further" in their education and career by going back to school to earn a bachelor’s or master’s degree.

-his scholarship will be credited to your account at the rate of $625 per six-month term, renewable for up to four terms.
+This scholarship will be credited to your account at the rate of $625 per term, renewable up to four terms.

 Before you can apply for this scholarship, you must first apply for admission.

 Already applied for admission?
 Apply for scholarships on the Scholarship Portal.

 This scholarship is one of many.
 Through the generosity of donors and institutional funding, WGU maintains a robust program of scholarships made available to qualified students.